What are cookies?

 - The right to object to direct marketing – We do not undertake direct marketing activities, so you will not receive such information from us.

 If You would like to find out more about your data rights visit here.

 The accuracy of your information is important to us.
 If you change your contact details or if you want to update any of the information we hold on you, please email us at: [email protected] or by post at: Gabriel House, 6 Cypress Park, Templeogue, Dublin 6W.

 How you can access your personal information

 You have the right to ask for a copy of the personal information Griffin Solicitors hold relating to you.
 To do this please contact John Griffin on 01 4907651 or by post at: Gabriel House, 6 Cypress Park, Templeogue, Dublin

-You also have the right to lodge a complaint about our processing of your personal data with the Irish Data Protection Commissioner. ( put link in here to article re Data Protection commissioner)
+You also have the right to lodge a complaint about our processing of your personal data with the Irish Data Protection Commissioner.
+To find out more about how to do this read this article.

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.